canonical/pgbouncer-operator/README.md

     - `standbys` field, a \n-delimited list of standby data.
   - This legacy relation uses the unfortunate `master` term for postgresql primaries.
   - This relation is to be deprecated in future.

+When adding these relations, ensure that they are added in the following order, after all applications have been fully deployed:

 ### Observability